+Belmont-Paul Women’s Equality National Monument tells the story of a century of activism by American women.
+Alice Paul founded the National Woman's Party (NWP) in 1916 as a lobbying organization to promote women's suffrage.
 Nonviolent, dramatic protests were the hallmark of the NWP’s operations in Washington.
 Suffrage marches, daily picketing and arrests at the White House, and speaking tours raised the public profile of the movement.
 Protesters faced daily violence from both passers-by and the police, including having their banners ripped from their hands and being physically attacked and arrested.
 While imprisoned for their activism, some women protested through highly-publicized hunger strikes that resulted in forced feedings and even worse prison conditions.
 The brutality with which the women were treated created enormous public support for suffrage.

-In 1920, the 19th Amendment was ratified, granting women the right to vote.
+In 1920, the 19th Amendment was ratified, confirming that the right to vote could not be denied based on sex.
 With this hard-won, long-awaited victory, the NWP focused on the next step: complete equality of the sexes under law.
+In 1929, the National Woman’s Party (NWP), with financial support of suffragist Alva Belmont, purchased the house to establish a Washington base of operations.
 The group’s headquarters at the Alva Belmont house provided the backdrop for many of the defining moments in this struggle.
+The house served not only as the headquarters for the massive political effort to obtain equality, but also as a second home for the hardworking women of the organization.
 Alice Paul authored the Equal Rights Amendment (ERA) in 1923, which reads simply, “Equality of rights under the law shall not be denied or abridged by the United States on account of sex.”
-In 1972, Congress passed the ERA, but the amendment remains three states short of ratification today.
+In 1972, Congress passed the ERA, but included a time limit for ratification by three-quarters of the states.
+The amendment was three states short of ratification when the time limit expired in 1982.
 For over 50 years, the ERA has been introduced in every session of Congress.